 Receptors in your nose also act to maintain rhythmic breathing during sleep, which may help explain why nose breathing reduces the risk of obstructive sleep apnea.
-Yes, it sounds, and definitely looks, ridiculous to tape your mouth shut at night!
+Yes, it sounds, and definitely looks ridiculous to tape your mouth shut at night!
 But, taping will result in deeper sleep, more energy and focus during the day, less snoring, and will reduce dry mouth and bad breath in the morning.
-You might also see dramatic improvements in your morning blood sugars from this one simple change.
+You might also see dramatic improvements in your morning blood sugars (like I did) from this one simple change.
 Try it for a few nights and see how you feel!

 Practice Principle 2

-I started using generic paper tape I purchased from the local pharmacy, then moved to 3M micropore tape that I bought off of Amazon.
+I started using generic paper tape I purchased from the local pharmacy, then moved to 3M micropore tape that I bought on Amazon.
 Now, I use Lipsealtape because it does not dry out my lips and is easy to remove in the morning.
 If you are nervous about taping, try it out during the day so you can see how it feels.

 WARNING: Don’t tape your mouth shut if you’re sick, after drinking alcohol, if you are taking sedative medications, if you have difficulty using the tape during the day, or if you have difficulty with breathing through your nose in general (consult your physician in that case).